Human Rights & Equity Office - Education (Training)

 The Equity Office offers various types of training available for Students, Faculty and Staff including an AODA Training Suite and Other Training options.
-For more information or to complete the training please visit the Equity Office - Training Webpage.
+For more information or to complete the training please visit the Human Rights & Equity Office - Education (Training).

 - Human Rights 101: This training provides a basic understanding of rights and responsibilities under the Ontario Human Rights Code.
 It discusses what you should know about human rights and discrimination, your rights and responsibilities under the Ontario Human Rights Code, and how to apply the Ontario Human Rights Code.